You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 Most Cruise Lines Offer Water Packages

-This is what we did on our Costa cruise because buying the package saved us a few euros on each bottle, over the course of a week this saving adds up.
+This is what we did on our first Costa cruise, because buying the package saved us a few euros on each bottle, over the course of a week this saving adds up.

-Drinks packages are usually available for purchase pre-cruise online or by phoning the cruise line.
-If you don’t pre-book this isn’t a problem, the staff on board will be more than happy to sell you a package.
+Drink packages are usually available for purchase pre-cruise online.
+If you don’t pre-book, this isn’t a problem, the staff on board will be more than happy to sell you a package.

 You May be Able to Bring Water Onboard

-Even if the cruise line that you’re cruising with doesn’t allow water to be bought on board in normal circumstances the majority will allow you to do it if it for the purpose of making baby formula or for medical reasons.
+Even if the cruise line that you’re cruising with doesn’t allow water to be bought on board in normal circumstances, the majority will allow you to do it if it is for the purpose of making baby formula or for medical reasons.

-Many cruise lines will offer you distilled water for a price which can be a good option if you do need it.
+Many cruise lines will offer you distilled water for a price, that is a good option if you need it urgently.

-To learn more about how water is used on cruise ships, check out this post about cruise line toilets:
+To learn more about how water is treated on cruise ships, check out this post about cruise line toilets:

 Free Insiders Cruise Line Guide